andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 <h4 class="article-subheader">Here Goes Nothin'</h4>
-The night before the application deadline I navigate the USS Procrastination through roiling seas in the ominous shadow of Responsibility Island's craggy coastline.
+The night before the application deadline I navigate the USS Procrastination through the roiling seas 'neath the ominous shadow of Responsibility Island's craggy coastline.

-I've been agonizing over these two simple prompts for weeks.
+I've been agonizing over two simple prompts for weeks.
 I have a rough outline of a biography written in fits and starts.
 Then there's the matter of "why you would like to participate in this process and perform this piece?"
 The more I think about it the less I know why.